 Teachers supported by the Knowles Teacher Initiative are improving science, technology, engineering and math (STEM) education in U.S. high schools.

-The Knowles Teaching Fellows Program, the Foundation’s signature program, awards exceptional young men and women with five-year Fellowships designed to help them become master teachers and leaders.
+The Knowles Teaching Fellows Program, the Foundation’s signature program, awards exceptional young men and women with five-year, early-career Fellowships, empowering them to become primary agents of educational improvement.
 These “backbone” teachers reach thousands of students each year, take on leadership roles improving math and science education from the classroom and strengthen the teaching profession.

 THE PROBLEM: A shortage of quality teachers